 We briefly sketch how the preprocessing phase can be implemented with constant communication.
-The main technical tool is a primitive known as homomorphic secret sharing [13] (HSS); the idea of using HSS to the implement preprocessing phase of MPC protocols was suggested in [10,14].
+The main technical tool is a primitive known as homomorphic secret sharing [BGI16] (HSS); the idea of using HSS to the implement preprocessing phase of MPC protocols was suggested in [BGI17, BCG+17].
 Informally, an HSS scheme for a class of functions F allows to secretly share an input x between several parties, such that given its share, each party can locally compute an additive share of f(x), for any $f \in F$ .
-Given an HSS scheme for all circuits, the preprocessing phase can be implemented as follows: let f be a function that takes as input a large string of random coins x, such that the correlated random coins distributed by the trusted dealer with randomness x are uniformly random shares of f(x) (e.g. in our protocol, f would output $\approx s/\log\log s$ shifted truth-tables).
-The parties jointly and securely construct, using a general purpose MPC protocol, an homomorphic secret sharing of a random PRF key K. Then. all parties locally evaluate the function f' that takes some counter c, generates pseudorandom coins x from this counter using the PRF with key K (e.g. by computing PRF(K,c), PRF(K,c+1), and so on), and returns f(x).
+Given an HSS scheme for all circuits, the preprocessing phase can be implemented as follows: we assume without loss of generality that the trusted dealer first samples a long random string x, computes f(x) for some specified function f, and distributes random additive shares of f(x) to the parties (e.g. in our protocol, f would output $\approx s/\log \log s$ shifted truth-tables).
+To implement this preprocessing phase, the parties jointly and securely construct, using a general purpose MPC protocol, an homomorphic secret sharing of a random PRF key K. Then, all parties locally evaluate the function f' that takes some counter c, generates pseudorandom coins x from this counter using the PRF with key K (e.g. by computing PRF(K, c), PRF(K, c+1), and so on), and returns f(x).
 This way, with no further communication except for a one-time generation of the sharing of K (which takes communication $poly(\lambda)$ , independently of s), the parties obtain correlated (pseudo) random coins.
-An HSS scheme for all functions (and a PRF) can be constructed from the LWE assumption [12, 33].
-With a more involved construction, a protocol can also be obtained from DDH: under the DDH assumption, there exists an approximately-correct HSS scheme for NC1 [13], in the two-party setting.
+An HSS scheme for all functions (and a PRF) can be constructed under the LWE assumption [BGI15, JRS17].
+With a more involved construction, a protocol can also be obtained from DDH: under the DDH assumption, there exists an approximately-correct HSS scheme for NC1 [BGI16], in the two-party setting.
 Noting that the preprocessing function is parallelizable (in $NC_0$ ) and that there exists PRFs in $NC_1$ under the DDH assumption, we can implement the previous strategy from DDH.
-The correlated random coins obtained this way are not all correct, but the approximately-correct HSS scheme of [13] allows the parties to make the error probability arbitrarily small, and to detect when an output is erroneous.
+The correlated random coins obtained this way are not all correct, but the approximately-correct HSS scheme of [BGI16] allows the parties to make the error probability arbitrarily small, and to detect when an output is erroneous.
 By setting the error parameter so that, with overwhelming probability, a small (constant) number of correlated random coins will be erroneous, and by introducing some redundancy in the coins generated this way, the parties can simply reveal to each other which correlated coins are susceptible to be erroneous (indicating the position of erroneous bits only requires $O(\log s)$ communication), and locally delete them.
 To prove security in spite of this small leakage, we need to rely on slightly leakage-resilient PRF and HSS, which can both be constructed from DDH-based primitives using standard approaches.
-We refer the reader to the full version [11] of [10] for a detailed overview of this approach.
+We refer the reader to the full version $[BCG^{+}18]$ of $[BCG^{+}17]$ for a detailed overview of this approach.